"What is a doula?"

 Because when you have different voices come together - boundaries rub up on each other.
 Perspectives are shared.
 Realities are challenged.

-Conflict and friction can leading to hurt.
+Conflict and friction can lead to hurt feelings.

 I see this as a possibility with these talks.